mohamed-gaber-web/ticket-system-back-en/CUSTOMER_API_DOCUMENTATION.md

 - `slaMapping` (optional): SLA ID reference
 - `versionNumber` (optional): Version Number ID reference
 - `erpType` (optional): ERP Type ID reference
+- `consultants` (optional): Array of Consultant IDs (can assign multiple consultants to work with this customer - emails will be sent automatically to all assigned consultants)

 **Success Response (201):**
 ```json